| Date Published: 09/30/10 Ohaneze Nd' Igbo condemns insecurity in South east, calls for

 Nigeria, defeat in the civil war severely dented both their pride and

+opportunities as citizens of Nigeria".
 While asking the Ndi Igbo to embark on a study to find out why the Hausa

 and Yorubas have monopolised the economic and political power, he observed